wirc-sjsu/firebench/docs/standard_format.md

 ### Certificates

-- Reserved namespace for FireBench certicitates.
-See certification documentation.
+- Reserved namespace for FireBench certificates.
+See the signing and verification guide.